domfarolino/mage/README.md

 HANDLEs.
 All of this is provided by default in [`//base`], which was developed with Mage in mind.

+Here's a complete list of threading/scheduling requirements/APIs an external application would have to satisfy to use Mage successfully:

+ - API to retrieve a thread-local reference to the current thread's task-posting sink (that can be stored)
+    - Currently provided by `base::GetCurrentThreadTaskRunner()`
+    - Must support cross-thread task posting
+ - API to retrieve a reference to the task-posting sinks for other threads, from any thread
+    - Currently provided by other handles in `//base/scheduling/scheduling_handles`
+ - API to "Watch" and "Unwatch" a native socket, and get asynchronously notified when data is available to read from it
+    - Currently provided by `base::TaskLoopForIO`, which has `(Un)Watch()`
+      methods that tell that underlying task loop which object to post a notification message to when data is available to read on the relevant socket
+ - API/Macro to tell what thread you're running on (UI or IO)
+    - Currently provided by `CHECK_ON_THREAD()` via
+      `//base/threading/thread_checker.h`
+ - API allowing an object to repeatedly determine if current execution is happening on the thread the object was constructed on (this is slightly different from the requirement immediately above)
+     - Currently provided by `base::ThreadChecker`
+     - Not a strict requirement — if the above is satisfied, we could re-write `ThreadChecker` to just "save" the name of the constructor's thread for later querying against the current thread

 ## Platform support

 Since Mage is in ["MVP" mode] right now, it only supports Linux and macOS.